-1012.2.1.2 1011.2.1.2 Change to equal or lesser hazard category.
+1011.2.1.2 Change to equal or lesser hazard category.

-When a change of use is made to an equal or lesser hazard category as shown in Table 1012.2.1, there is no requirement to install an automatic fire suppression system.
+When a change of use is made to an equal or lesser hazard category as shown in Table 1011.2.1, there is no requirement to install an automatic fire suppression system.

-- 1. In areas where work being performed in connection with the change of use triggers a requirement for suppression. - 2.
-In windowless stories an automatic fire suppression system shall be installed as required by Section 903 of the North Carolina Building Code.
+1. In areas where work being performed in connection with the change of use triggers a requirement for suppression.

-1012.2.1.3 1011.2.1.3 Change in NFPA 13 hazard level.

-Notwithstanding the relative hazard as determined by Table 1012.2.1, when a change in the character of the use is made to a higher degree of hazard as defined by NFPA 13 (Light Hazard, Ordinary Hazard Group 1, Ordinary Hazard Group 2, Extra Hazard Group 1, Extra Hazard Group 2 and Special Occupancy Hazards), the sprinkler system shall be evaluated and, where required by NFPA 13, altered to conform to the required density and maximum sprinkler protection area per head for the proposed occupancy.

-1012.2.2 1011.2.2 Fire alarm and detection system and carbon monoxide alarm system.

-Where a change in occupancy classification occurs or where there is a change of occupancy within a space where there is a different fire protection system threshold requirement in Chapter 9 of the International Building Code that requires a fire alarm and detection system or carbon monoxide alarm system to be provided based on the new occupancy in accordance with Chapter 9 of the International Building Code, such system shall be provided throughout the area where the change of occupancy occurs.
+- 2. In windowless stories an automatic fire suppression system shall be installed as required by Section 903 of the North Carolina Building Code. - 1011.2.1.3 Change in NFPA 13 hazard level.
+Notwithstanding the relative hazard as determined by Table 1011.2.1, when a change in the character of the use is made to a higher degree of hazard as defined by NFPA 13 (Light Hazard, Ordinary Hazard Group 1, Ordinary Hazard Group 2, Extra Hazard Group 1, Extra Hazard Group 2 and Special Occupancy Hazards), the sprinkler system shall be evaluated and, where required by NFPA 13, altered to conform to the required density and maximum sprinkler protection area per head for the proposed occupancy. - 1011.2.2 Fire alarm and detection system.
+Where a change in occupancy classification occurs or where there is a change of occupancy within a space where there is a different fire protection system threshold requirement in Chapter 9 of the International Building Code that requires a fire alarm and detection system to be provided based on the new occupancy in accordance with Chapter 9 of the International Building Code, such system shall be provided throughout the area where the change of occupancy occurs.
 Existing alarm notification appliances shall be automatically activated throughout the building.
-Where the building is not equipped with a fire alarm system, alarm notification appliances shall be provided throughout the area where the change of occupancy occurs in accordance with Section 907 of the International Building Code as required for new construction.

-1012.3 1011.3 Interior finish.

-In areas of the building undergoing the change of occupancy classification, the interior finish of walls and ceilings shall comply with the requirements of the International Building Code for the new occupancy classification.

-1011.4 Enhanced classroom acoustics.
+Where the building is not equipped with a fire alarm system, alarm notification appliances shall be provided throughout the area where the change of occupancy occurs in accordance with Section 907 of the International Building Code as required for new construction. - 1011.3 Interior finish.
+In areas of the building undergoing the change of occupancy classification, the interior finish of walls and ceilings shall comply with the requirements of the International Building Code for the new occupancy classification. - 1011.4 Enhanced classroom acoustics.
 Deleted.

-1012.4 1011.5 Means of egress, general.

-Hazard categories in regard to life safety and means of egress shall be in accordance with Table 1012.4.1011.5
+In Group E occupancies, where the work area is a Level 3 alteration, enhanced classroom acoustics shall be provided in all classrooms with a volume of 20,000 cubic feet (565 m3) or less.
+Enhanced classroom acoustics shall comply with the reverberation time in Section 808 of ICC A117.1. - 1011.5 Means of egress, general.
+Hazard categories in regard to life safety and means of egress shall be in accordance with Table 1011.5.

-TABLE 1012.4 1011.5 MEANS OF EGRESS HAZARD CATEGORIES
+TABLE 1011.5 MEANS OF EGRESS HAZARD CATEGORIES